Stationary states of an active Brownian particle in a harmonic trap: INTRODUCTION

 Understanding the non-equilibrium stationary states of confined active particles is crucial in developing our knowledge of the statistical physics of active matter.
-Over the years, several studies on self-propelled particles have highlighted various aspects of their non-equilibrium, and often counter-intuitive behaviour~\cite{maude1963non,berke2008hydrodynamic,nash2010run,yang2014aggregation,fily2014dynamics,wang2014diffusion}.
-In recent times, a number of experimental~\cite{li2009accumulation,maggi2014generalized,takatori2016acoustic,dauchot2019dynamics,schmidt2021non,buttinoni2022active} and theoretical~\cite{pototsky2012active,elgeti2015run,basu2018active,das2018confined,basu2019long,dhar2019run,malakar2020steady,chaudhuri2021active} papers have reported significant developments in our understanding of the statistical physics of ABP.
+Over the years, several studies on self-propelled particles have highlighted various aspects of their non-equilibrium, and often counter-intuitive behaviour~\cite{maude1963non,berke2008hydrodynamic,nash2010run,yang2014aggregation,fily2014dynamics,wang2014diffusion}, some works related to unusual transport features of active particles, e.g., autonomous ratcheting \cite{ghosh2013self, reichhardt2017ratchet, bag2022directed}, Giant negative mobility and Enhanced buoyancy of active particles.
+In recent times, a number of experimental~\cite{li2009accumulation,maggi2014generalized,takatori2016acoustic,dauchot2019dynamics,schmidt2021non,buttinoni2022active} and theoretical~\cite{pototsky2012active,elgeti2015run,basu2018active,das2018confined,basu2019long,dhar2019run,malakar2020steady,chaudhuri2021active,santra2021direction,santra2021active} papers have reported significant developments in our understanding of the statistical physics of ABP.
 Takatori et al.~\cite{takatori2016acoustic} explored the dynamics of Janus particles in a two-dimensional harmonic potential, by tuning the trap strength.
 They observed that the stationary state distribution of the particle's position changes from Gaussian-like in weak trap to a strongly non-Gaussian, {\it active} distribution under strong trapping.
 Schmidt et al.~\cite{schmidt2021non} also observed similar features in active nano-particles, which were confined in a potential well by varying the laser power.
 More recently, Buttinoni et al.~\cite{buttinoni2022active} studied active particles in harmonic potential and confirmed Boltzmann-like distribution in the absence of activity.
 In the presence of activity, at a certain value of trap strength the spatial distribution was found to become non-Gaussian.